Omega-Numworks/Omega-Guide/docs/troubleshooting.md

 Try to use the right mode, for external apps just run it in normal mode.

+### Calculator restarts when trying to install custom firmware

+Your calculator is running Epsilon 19 or higher, it can happen when the calculator is locked or when you are running it from custom bootloader.

+Just restart the calculator in bootloader or any other firmware that isn't Epsilon 19 or higher

 ### "ControlTransferIn" / "ControlTransferOut"

 Something interrupted the connection with the calculator.